vitortomic/vitorBot/README.md

 # vitorBot
-node experiments
+Node.js experiment.
-generates random troll messages, saves them to log and broadcasts them to all websocket connections
+Generates random troll messages, saves them to log and broadcasts them to all websocket connections